 All the RV-series airplanes are great formation platforms, and Doug's RV-7 was no exception, with wonderfully light stick forces and excellent power from his Titan XIO-340 engine.
 I had no problem matching Justin's maneuvers or his climb toward Mt.
 Baker’s 10,781-foot summit.
 Even though it was late summer, Mt.
 Baker always has a good snowpack and glaciers to display.
 In 1999, the Mount Baker Ski Area set the world record for snowfall in a single season, with 95 feet (1,140 inches) of snow recorded!

 I flew a few formation crossunders for mutual photo opportunities, and Doug got some great images of the Nanchang during the approach to the mountain, and then we all had a blast cruising around the Mt Baker area, with an added bonus of a few clouds ringing the mountain to add character to the photos.
-We all were impressed with the rugged peaks of the Twin Sisters Mountain, just to the southwest of Mt Baker, which provided some of the most impressive background of the entire flight.
+We all were impressed with the rugged peaks of the Twin Sisters Mountain, just to the southwest of Mt Baker, which provided some of the most impressive backgrounds of the entire flight.
 After loading up John's and my camera with images, I peeled off in the RV-7 and headed back to Auburn, while Justin and John returned to Paine Field.

 As the linked photos show - the weather, the scenery and both airplanes combined for an amazing formation photo shoot!
 Thanks to Justin and Doug for providing your fine aerial photo platforms, and John and Doug for the great photography work!